Skip to content

 The card firmware can be updated in the field.
 The card downloads a RAUC bundle from an HTTP server and installs it.
 The bundle URL is passed in the update request and can point to any server reachable by the card.

-If the host system has internet access and NAT is configured as described above, the bundle URL can point directly to the download server:
+If the host has internet access and NAT is configured as described above:

 curl -s -X POST \